-You can place the Navbar anywhere in your project — there's no right or wrong way to do this.
-Since the Navbar is self-contained, you can move where and whenever you like.
-For our example, we’ll place it at the top, directly inside our body element.
+You can place the navbar anywhere in your site — there's no right or wrong way to do this.
+Since the navbar is self-contained, you can move it wherever and whenever you like.

 Let’s add a logo to our navbar.

 Head to the Assets panel in the left panel of the Designer where you can upload and manage assets.
-Click Upload in the upper right corner and choose the file(s) you’d like to upload.
-We’ll drag our logo image into the Brand link.
+Click the “cloud” icon in the upper right corner and choose the file(s) you’d like to upload.
+You can drag your logo image into the Brand link.

 It’s standard practice for a brand image or logo to link back to the homepage.
 To do this:

 The second component of the navbar is the nav menu.
 This component holds our nav links.
-By default, the navbar comes with a few nav link placeholders you can edit, delete, or add.
+By default, the navbar comes with 3 nav link placeholders you can edit, delete, or add.

 Another way to add nav links is to copy and paste a nav link that already has a class applied to it.
 This is a great time saver if you plan on styling multiple nav links.
 To do this:

 When you duplicate this nav link, the class is already applied to each new one you paste.
-Now, you can double-click the nav link to edit the text inside.
+You can double-click the nav link to edit the text inside.

 To link each nav link to a different source:

-The Navbar element has no preset values for width or height.
+The navbar element has no preset values for width or height.
 You can adjust these values in the Style panel.

-When the navbar is dropped inside of the body, section, or another element it will take up the full width of that element.
-You can constrict the Navbar horizontally by setting a width or by constricting the width of its parent element (with auto margin set on the navbar to center it).
+When you drop the navbar inside the body, section, or another element, it will take up the full width of that element.
+You can constrict the navbar horizontally by setting a width on itself or by constricting the width of its parent element (with auto margin set on the navbar to center it).
 You can also add margin to the navbar (combined with a max width or auto width) to change the relationship with the elements around the navbar.

-The height of the navbar is determined by the content inside.
-Specifically that means the height of the brand logo, or the height of the nav links.
-You can adjust the height of the navbar in a number of ways:
+The height of the navbar is determined by the content inside — either the height of the brand logo or the height of the nav links.
+You can adjust the height of the navbar by: